grantmcdermott/grantmcdermott.github.io/research.md

 ## Works in progress

-#### What would Thomas Edison have paid for Google?
+#### The value of *bulk information* in the age of search engines

 With Christopher J. Costello and Michael B. Ward.

 *A broad class of economic decision problems involves searching over a collection of uncertain research leads.
 Existing search theory informs the efficient search over this pool using available information.
 But in many cases, the researcher has the opportunity to collect new information en masse, e.g. with a search engine or scientific framework, that will benefit the search.
 We derive the value of this type of bulk information, determine the general properties that render it large or small, and calculate its implications for economic innovation.
 We show that changes to the underlying characteristics of different search problems can yield surprising results.
 For example, more lucrative end-prizes can actually reduce the value of information, while the possibility of better information often suppresses innovation.*

-#### Protecting bycatch species by rebuilding global target fisheries
+#### Protecting marine turtles, mammals and birds by rebuilding global fisheries

 With Matthew G. Burgess and others.

-*Rebuilding global target fisheries and protecting threatened bycatch species are central pillars of marine conservation efforts.
-Here, we assess the tradeoffs between these two objectives by comparing: (i) recent projections of changes in fishing pressure needed to achieve maximum yield or profit from 4,713 target fish stocks — accounting for &gt;75% of global catch — with (ii) estimates of changes in fishing pressure needed to reverse the ongoing declines of various sea turtle, marine mammal, and seabird populations threatened by fisheries bycatch.
-We project little-to-no tradeoff between maximizing fishery yields or profits and halting the declines in at least half of the bycatch populations in our sample.
-Tradeoff severity among the reminaing populations varies.
-Our results suggest that ending global overfishing would have substantial side-benefits for threatened bycatch species.*
+*Rebuilding target fisheries and protecting threatened bycatch species are central goals of marine conservation efforts.
+Here, we assess global tradeoffs and synergies between these two objectives.
+We compare: (i) changes in fishing pressure needed to achieve maximum profit from 4,713 target fish stocks—accounting for &gt;75% of global catch—to (ii) estimates of changes in fishing pressure needed to reverse the ongoing declines of 20 sea turtle, marine mammal, and seabird populations threatened by fisheries bycatch.
+We project negligible tradeoffs between maximizing fishery profits and halting the declines in at least half of the bycatch populations in our sample.
+Tradeoff severity varies for the other populations.
+Our analysis suggests that improved management of commercial fisheries will yield substantial collateral benefits for threatened bycatch species.*

 #### The blue paradox: Preemptive overfishing in marine protected areas